binary-manu/arch-ansible/README.md

 By default, the role uses facts to detect if the target system is running under an hypervisor.
-For bare metal installations, no additional steps are takes.
+For bare metal installations, no additional steps are taken.
 Under a supported hypervisor, guest additions are installed and enabled automatically.
 If the hypervisor is unsupported, the playbook bails out.
 To proceed under an unsupported hypervisor without its additions, skip the `virtguest` tag.